-Texas A&M University-Commerce Office of Graduate School 2600 S. Neal St. Commerce, TX 75428
+Texas A&M University-Commerce Graduate School 2600 S. Neal St. Commerce, TX 75428

-Non-degree Admission Status
+Non-degree Student Status

-Students who hold a bachelor's degree from a regionally accredited institution, but who are not seeking a graduate degree may enroll in graduate courses for educator certification, career enhancement, a graduate certificate, or personal development.
+Students who hold a bachelor's degree from a regionally accredited institution, but who are not seeking a graduate degree may apply for non-degree admission status and may enroll in graduate courses for educator certification, career enhancement, a graduate certificate, or personal development.
 International students are ineligible to enroll under non-degree student status.
-Financial Aid is not available for students in a non-degree status.
+Financial Aid is not available for students in non-degree status.